Kmeakin/walrus-report/src/30-implementation.md

 The type checker pass also checks various other properties of the program as it traverses the HIR which are difficult to express as equality constraints:

-* Every occurrence of `break` or `continue` must be within a `loop`
+* Every occurrence of `break` or `continue` must be within a loop
-* The left-hand side of an assignment expression must be an *l-value* (see
+* The left-hand side of an assignment expression must be an l-value
-  @sec:reference:l-values)
 * The l-value being assigned to must have been declared mutable with the `mut` keyword, and it must refer to a local variable
 * Struct or enum patterns must bind all fields, and not refer to non-existant fields
 * Field expressions must not attempt to access non-existant fields
-* Patterns in let statements, function parameters or lambda parameters must be *irrefutable* (see @sec:reference:irrefutable-patterns)
+* Patterns in let statements, function parameters or lambda parameters must be irrefutable

 ## Error reporting
 Before we can proceed to code generation, we need to first confirm that no semantic errors were detected in the semantic analysis pass.
-We do this by collecting all errors emitted by the lowering, name resolution and type inference passes into a single `Vec` of errors.
+We do this by collecting all errors emitted by the lowering, name resolution and type inference passes into a single `Vec<Diagnostic>` of errors.
 If vector is empty, we can proceed to the next step.
 If there are any errors, we abort the compilation process and print some (hopefully) useful error messages to the user.

-Each error is represented as an `enum` indicating the kind of error (eg type mismatch, undefined variable, mutating an immutable variable) and the HIR nodes responsible.
+Each error is represented as an enum indicating the kind of error (eg type mismatch, undefined variable, mutating an immutable variable) and the HIR nodes responsible.
 The corresponding parse tree node for each HIR node is looked-up in the `HashMap` created in the lowering pass to get the source locations.
 The